Becoming an Elected Board Member

 Who can Run?

 To seek election to the board of directors, you must meet the eligibility criteria set out in the College's by-laws.
 No prior experience is required, however, applicants will be interviewed and asked to demonstrate the behavioural competencies listed below and complete the pre-election training before becoming eligible.
+For more information click here to watch a video on the process.

 What skills and attributes make a great Board member?